samir360/tmdb-cinema-fetch/plugins/TMDb-Cinema-Fetch-1.0/readme.md

 # TMDb CinemaFetch

-Fetches movie and actor data from the TMDb API for display on WordPress websites.
+Retrieves movie and actor data from the TMDb API for display on WordPress websites.

 ## Plugin Details

 - **Plugin Name:** TMDb CinemaFetch
-- **Description:** Fetches movie and actor data from the TMDb API.
+- **Description:** Retrieves movie and actor data from the TMDb API.
 - **Version:** 1.0
 - **Author:** Samir Castro